apache/cordova-docs/docs/en/edge/cordova/events/events.deviceready.md

 Cordova consists of two code bases: native and JavaScript.
 While the native code loads, a custom loading image displays.
 However, JavaScript only loads once the DOM loads.
-This means your web application may potentially call a Cordova JavaScript function before the corresponding native code is available.
+This means the web app may potentially call a Cordova JavaScript function before the corresponding native code becomes available.

 The `deviceready` event fires once Cordova has fully loaded.
 Once the event fires, you can safely make calls to Cordova APIs.
 Applications